nicholas wu

 Explainable Machine Learning Models of Consumer Credit Risk

-joint with Randall Davis, Andrew Lo, Sudhanshu Mishra, Arash Nourian, Manish Singh, and Ruixun Zhang
+with Randall Davis, Andrew Lo, Sudhanshu Mishra, Arash Nourian, Manish Singh, and Ruixun Zhang

 abstract